vreitech/docker-ldc/README.md

 Epoch 1 images naming starts with `v` prefix.
 It's kind of "legacy" images which based on master branch at the moment of LDC2 verions release, and keeps unchanged (except for bugfixes).

-Epoch 2 images naming stats with `2-v` prefix.
+Epoch 2 images naming starts with `2-v` prefix.
 Epoch 2 images based on master branch from 19.05.2024, and contains all changes did in master branch till the date, including using `setpriv` instead of `gosu`, and `aarch64` architecture support in addition to `x86_64` (except for `2-v1.33.0` image).

 ## Usage